5a-lil/Coding_Basics_Lesson/README.md

 - sequence of literal characters (string)
 - only two value possible, true or false (boolean)

-- ex in python of the three types:
+- ex in Python of the three types:
 ```python
 ex_string = "you need double quotes or simple quotes to make strings"
 ex_integer = 77 # an integer
 ex_boolean = true # true or false value
 ```

-- ex in python of changing variable value:
+- ex in Python of changing variable value:
 ```python
 ex_var = 93 # ex_var is declared and initialised here
 print(ex_var)